Swedish Student Elin Ersson Indicted For Grounding Flight To Protest Deportation Of Afghan Felon

 “We’ve taken in more than we can help, and I don’t think that’s OK,” Anna Lennartsdotter Lindbom told USA Today.
 “If we don’t get them to understand how our society works when they have grown up under a different system — that can be a problem.”

-Lindbom said she’s “usually a liberal voter,” but now, many of her friends, neighbors and colleagues are considering voting for right-leaning politicians.
+Lindbom said she’s “usually a liberal voter,” but now, many of her friends, neighbors, and colleagues are considering voting for right-leaning politicians.
 “A lot of people are saying they are the only party willing to take up the immigration question,” she said.